Shop with a wall of handmade leather shoes in a bright rainbow of color.

 Ali

 Ali is the Behind the Scenes Morocco guide par excellence!
 Ali will not only relate the history of Morocco, but amuse you with his take on all aspects of his culture, from the King to marriage customs, culinary traditions, etiquette, and more.
-On every trip, Ali discovers more textile techniques and artisans’ workshops, and encourages the working masters to give demos for the Behind the Scenes Adventures groups.
+On every trip, Ali discovers more textile techniques and more artisans’ workshops.
+He encourages the working masters to give demos for the Behind the Scenes Adventures groups.
 Ali speaks French, Arabic and English, due to his decades of guide experience.
 He knows where to find the best djellabas and carpets, the sweetest dates and the crispest b’stilla.

 Abdel

-Abdel is the best driver!
+Abdel is the best driver and the nicest person!
 While skillfully navigating the Sprinter in Casablanca traffic, calmly dodging rude drivers, and agreeing to umpteen bathroom stops, Abdel never stops smiling.
 Nothing is ever too much trouble for him.
 He happily joins the group to help out whenever he can.
 He has even ridden camels in the desert with us, definitely not in his job description!

 Cynthia